o1-labs/mina-lightnet-docker/DockerHub.md

 ## Specifications

 - This Docker image exposes port `8080` that is served by the NGINX reverse proxy with proper cross-origin resource sharing (CORS) management and passes requests to an available Mina Daemon GraphQL endpoint.
-- To ensure that the SnarkyJS zkApps applications work without additional environment configuration, you must use an endpoint like `http://localhost:8080/graphql` to communicate with the Mina GraphQL endpoint.
+- To ensure that the **o1js** zkApps applications work without additional environment configuration, you must use an endpoint like `http://localhost:8080/graphql` to communicate with the Mina GraphQL endpoint.

 By default, containers run the [Mina Archive Node](https://docs.minaprotocol.com/node-operators/archive-node) along with the PostgreSQL RDBMS that stores the blockchain data.